farscapian/clams-app-docker/README.md

 ## signet

 When running signet, everything will get spun up as usual, but things will stop if signet wallet is inadequately funded.
 If the balance is insufficient, an on-chain address will be shown so you can send signet coins to it.
-We recommend having a bBtcoin Core/QT client on your dev machine with a signet wallet with spendable funds to aid with testing/evaluation.
+We recommend having a bitcoin Core/QT client on your dev machine with a signet wallet with spendable funds to aid with testing/evaluation.

 If you want to run signet, set BTC_CHAIN=signet in your active env file.
 By default this runs the public signet having a 10 minute block time.
 (The plan to to connect to [MutinyNet](https://blog.mutinywallet.com/mutinynet/) by default with 30 second block times.)

+## Testing

+All the scripts are configured such that you should only ever have to run `s.up.sh`, `s.down.sh`, and `s.reset.sh` from the root dir.

+If you have already run `up.sh` certain things like building docker images and caching node info will already be taken care of.

+Some flags you can add to `up.sh` and `reset.sh` to make testing more efficient are:

+- `--channels-only` which will only run the scripts in channel_templates
+  - helpful for testing new network configurations
+- `--retain-cache` to keep and cache files

+Pass `--with-tests` to run integration tests.

 ## TODO List